arnodelorme/wp15/README.md

 Throughout this work package we distinguish three types of data:

 1. Source data.
 This type of data typically concerns original data that, besides features of scienctific interest, contains a rich set of indirect (quasi) personal data.
 When combined with other data sources, indirect personal data allows for re-identification of direct personal data (such as a subject's name or birthdate), and hence makes the data unfit for sharing it externally.
 2. Pseudonymized data.
-This type of data is derived from the source data, such that the indirect feautures have been removed (to a varying degree) from the data, while the scientific feautures are preserved as much as possible.
+This type of data is derived from the source data, such that the indirect personal features have been removed (to a varying degree) from the data, while the scientific features of interest are preserved as much as possible.
 3. Anonymized data.
 This type of data is also derived from the data, but no longer contains any indirect personal data and is therefore always fit for sharing it externally.

 ## User roles